-Senate supports bill to expand Amber Alert system to tribes
+Senate supports Amber Alert bill for tribes

 FARMINGTON — Federal legislation to expand the Amber Alert system to tribes passed the U.S. Senate by unanimous consent this week.